conorwalsh1/battleships/README.md

 ## How To Play

 Battleships is based on the classic pen-and-paper game.
-You can read more about it here on Wikipedia.
+You can read more about it here on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)battleships)

 The player is prompted to enter their name, after which instructions are given and two boards are generated.